 Both have a completely different interface.
-The tools in Snapseed are in the tools section, whereas the styles tab contains some on the go styles.
-The top option is for undoing and redoing while you can see tutorials and change settings in the far-right ellipsis.
+The tools in Snapseed are in the tools section, and the styles tab contains some on-the-go styles.
+The top option is for undoing and redoing, while you can see tutorials and change settings in the far-right ellipsis.

-Adobe Lightroom, on the contrary, comes with a dark theme with all the tool at the bottom.
-At the top, you get the image info, ratings, help, share, delete and other options.
-Holding on the photo shows the original photo in both.
+Adobe Lightroom, on the contrary, comes with a dark theme with all the tools at the bottom.
+At the top, you get the image info, ratings, help, share, delete, and other options.
+Holding on to the photo shows the original picture in both.

 Snapseed comes with 11 styles and over 25 tools, while Lightroom comes with about 15, and each tool contains some sub-tools.
-Let’s compare some of the major tools.
+Let’s compare some of the significant tools.

-Snapseed offers 11 styles, 6 drama effects, 5 glamour glow effects, 12 vintage effects, 13 retrolux effects, and 14 noir effects.
+Snapseed offers 11 styles, six drama effects, five glamour glow effects, 12 vintage effects, 13 retrolux effects, and 14 noir effects.
 Altogether it comes with 56 options.

 The styles tab also comes with an add new button from where you can add more.
 The button is unresponsive sometimes and does not work.
-Some of the filters include smooth, morning, bright, fine art etc.
+Some filters include smooth, morning, bright, fine art, etc.

 Snapseed and Lightroom both offer to auto-tune the image.
 Snapseed separates into image tuning and white balance, and Lightroom comes with one button in total.

 The above image comparison shows how both auto-tune the same image.
-Depending on the colours, one might perform better than the other.
-See the original image.
+Depending on the colors, one might perform better than the other.

 Crop and rotate

-Snapseed comes with the crop, rotate, expand, and perspective option.
+Snapseed comes with the crop, rotate, expand, and perspective options.
 All are displayed separately in the tools tab.
-The crop tool also comes with seven built-in aspect ratios to help you choose the ideal size.
+The crop tool also has seven built-in aspect ratios to help you choose the ideal size.

 Moreover, the expand tool is a unique tool that uses AI to predict the surroundings and expand the picture.
-The tool is not accurate and can perform better on solid colours such as sky, clouds, greenery etc.
+The tool is not fully accurate and can perform better on solid colors such as sky, clouds, greenery, etc.

 Both come with tutorials to help you learn.
 Snapseed comes with over 25 tutorials.
-Each tutorial first explains the tools and then offers to apply the edits to your picture.
+Each tutorial explains the tools and then applies the edits to your picture.

 With Adobe Lightroom, new tutorials are published regularly on the main interface.
 It shows the edits on the tutorial photo and asks to practice the same technique to master the app.

-Lightroom alongside date and camera info adds tags depending on the photo.
+Lightroom, along with date and camera info, adds tags depending on the photo.
 It does not save the photo location, and it exports in jpg format.

 Lightroom mobile is not entirely free.
-The discussed tools in this blog post are free, while there a few tools which come with the Adobe Photography plan.
+The discussed tools in this blog post are free, while a few tools come with the Adobe Photography plan.
 The premium tools include:

 - Selective adjustments